 In the meantime, we will continue to review the suitability and efficacy of relevant policies and procedures, to ensure they remain fit-for-purpose.

-We will provide an update on these actions in the revision of our Modern Slavery Act Statement in July 2025 and aim to publish an initial ESG report at the end of our 2024/25 financial year, reporting on KPI’s.
+We will provide an update on these actions in the revision of our Modern Slavery Act Statement in July 2026, along our progress towards SBTi approved Carbon Emissions Targets.

 This statement is approved by the Board and signed on its behalf by: